 Publications such as this must be dynamic to endure.
-As such, the original publication has been updated to include the 105th Battery deployments up to Afghanistan.
-Suggestions for improvement(s) are welcome, particularly on the structure and content.
+As such, the original publication has been updated to include deployments of 105th Battery as a unit, sununit, including to Afghanistan and to domestic operations in civil emergencies to 2022.

 ISBN 0-9750389-1-5